crowdsecurity/crowdsec/docs/faq.md

  {{v1X.profiles.htmlname}} allows you to control which decision will be applied to which alert.

 ## How to know if my setup is working correctly ?
+Some of my logs are unparsed, is it normal ?

+Yes, crowdsec parsers only parse the logs that are relevant for scenarios :)

-One of the easiest way is take a look at your `cscli metrics` [and understand what do they mean](/Crowdsec/v1/getting_started/crowdsec-tour/#reading-metrics)
+Take a look at `cscli metrics` [and understand what do they mean](/Crowdsec/v1/getting_started/crowdsec-tour/#reading-metrics) to know if your setup is correct.

 ## How to add whitelists ?